Smart home design

 While they might look the same, there are some big differences between the two protocols.
 The Z-Wave network only supports up to four hobs, (devices), between the controller and the device itself.
 Zigbee supports unlimited devices, so you can build a bigger mesh network with it.

 But the downside of Zigbee is that it is operating at the same crowded frequency as WiFi, 2.4Ghz.
 This means that Zigbee can suffer from interference from other Wifi devices.
 Also, a higher frequency means less distance the signal can travel.
-Z-Wave, on the other hand, operates at 908Mhz, allowing the signal to travel up to 300 feet in an unobstructed view.
+Z-Wave, on the other hand, operates around the 900Mhz (depends on your location), allowing the signal to travel up to 300 feet in an unobstructed view.

 You can buy “smart” lights that you can control from your mobile phone.
 And yes, you can easily turn them on off all at once, or change the brightness.
 But those that make them smart?
 I would like that the lights are turned on when it gets dark, or that they turn on when I come home.
 Also, I don’t want to be stuck to one brand, so what you are looking for is a controller that supports a lot of different protocols, Z-wave, ZigBee, wifi, Bluetooth, 433mhz, infrared etc.